youngfly11/Stacked-Hourglass-for-Extrinsic-Camera-Parameters-Calibration/README.md

 ### Prepare the dataset
 The dataset can be found [here](http://users.utcluj.ro/~razvanitu/VPdataset.zip).
-The author just provide the download link, So I download the image for your convenience, the iamge data can be found in [BaiduYunDisk](https://pan.baidu.com/s/1EQZNFCJhjfnG87aKn9gY7w)
+The author just provide the download link, So I download the image for your convenience, the image data can be found in [BaiduYunDisk](https://pan.baidu.com/s/1EQZNFCJhjfnG87aKn9gY7w)
 ```
 mkdir checkpoints
 mkdir VisImage